 - 2. Click an Assign button to perform one of the following actions: - Output: Assign a mapping gate (virtual output) to trigger a physical output.
-Select this option to display the Mapping Gate - List page.
-For more information see Mapping Gates on the facing page. - Area: Assign a trigger(virtual input) to trigger an area action.
-Choose an Area from the drop-
+Select this option to display the Mapping Gate List page.
+For more information see Mapping Gates on the next page.

-Door: Assign a trigger (virtual input) to trigger door action.
+- Area: Assign a trigger(virtual input) to trigger an area action.
+Choose an Area from the dropdown list before you click the Assign button.
+For more information see Triggers below. - Door: Assign a trigger (virtual input) to trigger door action.
 Choose a Door from the dropdown list before you click the Assign button.